Certora/Documentation/docs/ref-manual/cvl/methods.md

 referred to as `c.f(uint)`.

 It is possible for a method signature to appear in the `methods` block but not in the contract being verified.
-In this case, the prover will skip any rules that mention the missing method, rather than reporting an error.
+In this case, the Prover will skip any rules that mention the missing method, rather than reporting an error.
 This behavior allows reusing specifications on contracts that only support part of an
 interface: only the supported methods will be verified.